Art and Architecture

 High up in the Roppongi Hills Mori Tower block lies a fascinating art museum in the sky.
 The Mori Art Museum is known for its excellent exhibitions, as well as enormous outdoor installations.

-Art and design lovers will adore this gallery-cum-shikansen, referred to as “the fastest art experience in the world”.
-The train is decorated both inside and out with works of art, and zips passengers from Echigo-Yuzawa and Niigata.
-Local Niigata snacks are served en route.
+Art and design lovers will adore this gallery-cum-shinkansen, referred to as “the fastest art experience in the world”.
+The train is decorated both inside and out with works of art, and zips passengers between Echigo-Yuzawa and Niigata, with local Niigata snacks are served en route.
+One of the stops on the route is Tsubame-Sanjo, Japan’s number one metalware production area.
+Stop here to buy products such as beautifully handcrafted knives and hand-hammered copper sake cups.
+You can even visit factories to see the metalwork artisans at work.

 “Too high house” is the literal name of this teahouse on stilts, which perches high above the trees in Nagano prefecture.
 Designed by Terunobu Fujimori, the teahouse is now an outdoor museum.